What Women Want: Plot

-Nick Marshall, a Chicago advertising executive, was raised by his Las Vegas showgirl mother.
-Nick is a chauvinist skilled at selling products to men and seducing women.
-He expects to get a promotion at the advertising firm Sloane Curtis, but his manager Dan instead announces that he is hiring Darcy Maguire to broaden the firm's appeal to women.
-Meanwhile, Nick's estranged 15-year-old daughter Alex, is staying with him while his former wife Gigi is on her honeymoon with her new husband Ted.
-Nick embarrasses Alex, who resents his over-protectiveness when he meets her boyfriend Cameron, who is 18 years old.
+The mother of Nick Marshall, a Chicago advertising executive, was a Las Vegas showgirl.
+Raised by beautiful women who spoiled the boy as an adored mascot, and with tough casino men as role models, the adult Nick is a chauvinist skilled at selling products to men and seducing women.

+Nick expects a promotion at the advertising firm Sloane Curtis, but agency boss Dan Wanamaker instead announces that he is hiring top rival Darcy Maguire to broaden the firm's appeal to women.
+Meanwhile, Nick's estranged 15-year-old daughter, Alex, is staying with him while his remarried former wife, Gigi, is on her honeymoon.
+Nick embarrasses Alex, who resents his over-protectiveness when he meets her older boyfriend, Cameron.

 Darcy tasks the staff, including Nick, to develop advertising ideas for a series of feminine products she distributes at the staff meeting.
-While testing a few items at home, Nick falls into his bathtub while holding an electric hairdryer, shocking himself, and is knocked unconscious.
-The next morning, Nick awakens to discover he has a new gift: he can hear women's thoughts.
-He has an epiphany, realizing that most women, especially at work, dislike him and consider him sleazy.
-He makes an impromptu visit to his former therapist, Dr. Perkins (who also disliked him), and she encourages him to use his newfound ability to his advantage.
+He falls into his home bathtub while holding an electric hairdryer, shocking himself, and is knocked unconscious.

+Awakening to discover that he can hear women's thoughts, Nick at first dislikes the ability after learning that most women, especially at work, dislike him and consider him sleazy.
+Nick's former therapist Dr. Perkins advises him to use the skill to his advantage, noting that he can answer the question Sigmund Freud died unable to answer: "What do women want?"

-Nick telepathically eavesdrops on Darcy and purloins her ideas to use as his own, but gradually becomes attracted to her.
+Nick telepathically eavesdrops on Darcy's ideas, but gradually becomes interested in her.
 Alex resents Nick's years of neglect, but they start to bond while he takes her shopping for a prom dress.
-After Nick telepathically finds out that Alex intends to sleep with Cameron the night of the prom, Nick attempts to give her some advice.
+After Nick telepathically finds out that Alex intends to sleep with Cameron the night of the prom, he attempts to give her some advice.
 He tells her Cameron is not interested in her for who she is, just for what he can do with her in bed.
 Alex, thinking Nick is being over-protective and trying to sabotage her prom, rejects his advice.

-Nick and Darcy spend more time together, becoming romantic.
-However, he steals Darcy's idea for a new Nike ad campaign aimed at women, though he later regrets his actions, especially as it leads to Dan firing Darcy.
-Nick persuades Dan to rehire Darcy, saying the ad was her idea and is eventually successful.
+Nick and Darcy spend more time together, becoming romantic, but he steals Darcy's idea for a new Nike ad campaign aimed at women, though he later regrets his actions, especially as it leads to Dan firing Darcy.
+Nick eventually persuades him to rehire her, saying the ad was her idea.

 Over time, Nick succeeds in repairing his relationships with female acquaintances, especially those at work.
-Nick loses his gift during a severe thunder and lightning storm while on his way to see the company secretary, Erin, who has been contemplating suicide.
-He offers her a position for which he had previously turned her down; she accepts.
+He loses his gift during a severe thunder and lightning storm while on his way to see the much belittled office messenger, Erin, who has been contemplating suicide.
+She had originally applied for a copywriter position but he had not taken the time to deal with her application.
+She is overjoyed when he offers her the coveted promotion.

 When Cameron dumps Alex at the prom for refusing to have sex, Nick finds and consoles her, cementing their newly repaired relationship.
-Nick visits Darcy and explains everything.
+He visits Darcy and explains everything.
 She fires him, but then forgives him, and they share a kiss.